kodsmed/1DV610L3-DayTrader/README.md

 * only the US stock market is supported.
 * It is possible to manually change what stocks are traded by updating the `src/config.ts` file,
   but currently no in-game way to do this is implemented and the config is not validated so **make sure to use existing stocks**.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+Author: Jimmy Karlsson (jk224jv) [kodsmed](github.com/kodsmed), copyright 2023